 Hiking alongside your pet grants you a loyal companion as well as a heightened sense of security.
 Similarly, it gives your pooch the chance to work out and explore new areas, something they enjoy.
 However, let us face it.
 The outdoors is not entirely a bed of roses even for the most prepared adventurer.
 Frankly, the likelihood of incurring an injury is super high because our bodies are only bone and flesh.

 Of course, the case is not different for your furry pal even though they are four-legged.
 Worse still, pups tend to have an oblivious attitude without realizing how injurious the unforgiving outdoor terrain can be.
-Nonetheless, knowing and adequately preparing for the dangers your canine might face in the backcountry can go a long way towards curbing wounds.
+Nonetheless, knowing and adequately preparing for the dangers your canine might face in the backcountry can go a long way toward curbing wounds.
 This article takes you through ten dog injuries that are most likely to happen on a hike.

 1. Torn Paw Pads